fmalmeida/bacannot/docs/index.md

     --input "bacannot_samplesheet.yml"
 ```

+!!! quote

-> Some parameters are required, some are not.
+    Some parameters are required, some are not.
 Please read the pipeline's manual reference to understand each parameter.

 ## Support contact